 Joining us for today’s show is Eric Janssen, a Chief Revenue Officer who knows how to build a team to make the number.
 Eric is a success story having served as the sales leader for several successful emerging growth companies.
 I can’t think of a better guest to demonstrate how to build and develop the right team within a rapidly growing company to make your number.

 Today’s topic is focused on talent and we are going to demonstrate how to attract and retain ‘A’ player talent.
 This is not a trivial matter since ‘A’ players typically generate five times more revenue than ‘B’ players and 10 times more revenue than ‘C’ players.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
-Eric leverages the How to Make Your Number in 2018 to answer questions from the People Plan section of the Sales Strategy.
+Eric leverages SBI’s How to Make Your Number in 2018 to answer questions from the People Plan phase of the Sales Strategy section starting on page 367.

 Helping me with our demonstration is Eric Janseen, a partner and the Chief Revenue Officer for Intellitix.
 If you’ve attended a large music festival or sporting event, you have likely experienced Intellitix technology.
 Events as such as Tomorrowland, Coachella, and the Ryder Cup are powered by Eric’s company.
 Intellitix makes the guest experience more seamless for over 20 million fans a year by layering ticket-less technology into the event.
 They are best known for putting your ticket and wallet onto a single wearable, typically a wristband.